The Early Years

 Gospel music impresario and pioneer Bill Gaither would be one of the major champions behind Rusty's songwriting career.
 Speaking of Rusty, Gaither said, "As one of the promising young writers in our field.
 Rusty Golden undoubtedly has a bright future ahead of him.
 I'm very excited about his ideas and I believe the sky is the limit for him."

-Rusty wrote two songs during this period which were featured on 2 Grammy nominated albums.
+Rusty wrote two more songs which were featured on two Grammy nominated albums.
 One was the “Ephesians One” album, recorded by Karen Peck and New River, and included Rusty's co-written "Song of the Year" hit "I Want To Thank You".

 Rusty also had the idea for what became his fourth Gospel #1 hit, titled "Between 12 and 33" which he wrote with fellow songwriter Jim McBride.